Tara-Behan/Thesis/README.md

 ## Aims
 The main objectives of this project were to:

-**.** Investigate the genetic correlations between Polygenic Risk Scores (PGS) for autism, insomnia and chronotype
+**.** Investigate the genetic correlations between Polygenic Risk Scores (PGS) for autism, insomnia and chronotype.

-**.** Analyse PGS distributions across global populations using the 1000 Genomes Project
+**.** Analyse PGS distributions across global populations using the 1000 Genomes Project.

-**.** Examine the influence of population structure on autism PGS interpretation
+**.** Examine the influence of population structure on autism PGS interpretation.

 ## Data Preparation
 ### Download and Convert the 1000 Genomes Project Dataset
-In order to calculate PGS, the 1000 Genomes Project had to be downloaded and converted into a compatible format for SBayesRC
+In order to calculate PGS, the 1000 Genomes Project had to be downloaded and converted into a compatible format for SBayesRC.
 ```# Download 1000 Genomes VCF files
 wget ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/*.vcf.gz
 # Convert VCF to PLINK format